 The goal of Te Whānau Whāriki is to nurture tamariki so that when they leave Ritimana they have an appreciation and understanding of Māori tikanga, a high standard of te reo fluency and they are confident in – and identify with – their cultural heritage.

 Richmond Road School is in a central location, just off Ponsonby Road in Auckland City.
 We also have the Ritimana Kōhanga Reo onsite.

 Our kaiako educate our tamariki in te reo Māori with a kaupapa Māori focus through following the Te Marautanga o Aotearoa curriculum.
 This ensures that tamariki can competently navigate their own culture and language and are equal scholastically to any other child in New Zealand mainstream education.

-Our language unit currently has three ruma, three kaiako and one kaiawhina.
+Our language unit currently has two ruma, two kaiako and one kaiawhina.

 A typical day in Te Whānau Whāriki goes something like this

 11.00 Kai iti

 Te Whānau Whāriki participate in a range of te reo Māori events where whānau can nohotahi, kaitahi and whakangāhautahi.
 These include